Conserving Gabon’s Cultural Heritage

 We're the first company globally to meet the new HCV assessment requirements of the HCV Resource Network.
 This was done for the Mouila Lot 3 plantation in 2015 by assessors licensed through the HCV Assessor Licensing Scheme, and going through independent peer review.

 In 2011 we were the first company to meet the RSPO’s new plantings requirements in Africa for the Awala plantation.
-To date 112,455 ha of our palm plantations in Gabon are RSPO certified and we're on track to achieve 100 percent RSPO certification of our operations in Gabon by 2021.
+All of our concessions are now RSPO certified making us the largest fully certified company in Africa.

 For our plantations, we only operate in savannah, scrub, woody pioneer vegetation or logged-over forest areas where carbon stocks are significantly lower than mature forest.
 We do so only after a third-party assessment (based on a combination of stakeholder consultation, LIDAR mapping, biodiversity surveys and forest inventories) with full public and expert consultation to confirm no presence of HCV, and that development will not have significant negative impacts on conservation in a broader landscape.